-A sailboat consists of hundreds of parts, each with its own term and function.
-From stern to bow, keel to mast, each part of a sailboat and its equipment plays a vital role in making it seaworthy and able to sail.
+A sailboat consists of hundreds of parts, each with its specific term and function.
+From stern to bow, keel to mast, each part and its equipment plays a vital role in making the vessel seaworthy and able to sail.

-In this guide, we’ll go through most of the sailboat components so you can better understand what they are and their function.
+In this guide, I’ll show you most of the components so you can better understand what they are and their function.
 We’ll begin with the main components, move to the basic features, and finish with our interior and equipment.

 Hull – The main structure

 A sailboat’s hull is the vessel’s main body or structure.
-The shape is essential to the boat’s performance and stability, and many different designs exist.
+The shape is vital to the boat’s performance and stability, and you have probably seen boats in many different forms.
+Older vessels are typically narrow, with a rounded underbody and a small stern.
+Modern designs have a flatter belly and broad stern supporting dual helm stations.

-You can learn more about a sailboats lifespan in this article.
+You can learn more about hull materials and their strengths in this article.

 A monohull is a type of sailboat that has a single hull.
 Monohulls are classified into two categories based on weight and shape: planing and displacement hulls.